OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification/index.md

 _This is an experimental feature.
 Conditional types conflict with this feature!_

-Type-specific default conditions can be defined to override element-specific default conditions for specific type.
+Type-specific default conditions can be defined to override element-generic default conditions for specific type.
 A type-specific default condition is defined as follows and is supported for nodes, relations, properties, artifact, groups, and policies.

 | Keyname           | Mandatory | Type                                                   | Default                                                                                                  | Description                                             |